 The castle, a settlement of Urartu, draws attention with its architecture features and ornaments. Çadırkaya Castle (Çadırkaya Kalesi) was built on a 100 mt. high and 150 mt. long natural rock block but there are no signs of its walls.
 However, carved roads, stairs, cisterns, caves and signs in the castle could survive until today.

-Kemaliye Houses draw attention with their authentic architecture fabric.
+The Historic Town of Kemaliye, entered on the UNESCO World Heritage Tentative List in 2021, features traditional houses that draw attention due to their architecture.
 Having samples with two, three and four floors Kemaliye Houses' first floors were built with stone.
 One of the most important symbols of the houses are door knockers.
 There are two different types of knockers on outer doors with their ornaments and sizes.
 One of them is for men, and the other is for women.
 The one for women makes a treble sound, while for men makes a dead sound.
 The guest is welcomed by man or woman of the house according to the knocker sound.

 The Stone Road (Taş Yol), connecting Kemaliye and Divriği districts, is considered as one of the most difficult roads of the world, of which construction has been completed in 132 years by carving the rocks of unfordable Dark Canyon (Karanlık Kanyon) by locale people using elemental tools.